 US citizens can hold taxable accounts in Canada with Canadian brokerages.
 For more on choosing a brokerage see this page.

-A Canadian brokerage will let you hold funds in both US dollars and Canadian dollars.
-This is very helpful, since your US brokerage will likely not allow you to continue holding a taxable account once you move.
-Thus, you can transfer your US holdings to the US dollar account at your Canadian brokerage.
-In the US dollar account, I simply hold the same US ETFs that I did before (VTI and VXUS).
+Many Canadian brokerages will let you hold funds in both US dollars and Canadian dollars.
+This is very helpful, since your US brokerage will almost certainly not allow you to continue holding a taxable account once you move.
+With a US dollar account at a Canadian brokerage, you can simply transfer your US holdings in (a non-taxable event).
+Thus, we continue to hold the same US ETFs in our taxable account as Canadian residents (VTI and VXUS).

-Instead, my plan is to invest in individual Canadian stocks in my Canadian taxable account.
+Our first plan for extra Canadian dollars is to use them to pay off our mortgage.
+We got a 5 year mortgage when we moved up here (mortgages work differently in Canada) and I suspect interest rates may be higher when the time comes to renew.
+If they are, we’ll pay off most (if not all) of our mortgage.
+After that, our plan for our Canadian taxable account is to invest in individual Canadian stocks.
 This violates my general investing approach, but I’m OK with it for a couple of reasons.
-For one thing, this will not likely be a large portion of our portfolio — it is currently less than 1%, and I’d be very surprised if it was ever over 5%.
-I don’t anticipate working full-time for very long in Canada, so we won’t have much Canadian earnings to invest.
+For one thing, this will not likely be a large portion of our portfolio — it is currently less than 1%, and I’d be very surprised if it was ever over 5% as I don’t anticipating working full-time for many more years.
 In addition, Canadian dividends are taxed favorably in Canada, so my plan is to invest in a few of the “dividend aristocrats” to take advantage of this.

 If I were early in my accumulation phase, I would consider converting money to USD and investing them in US-domiciled ETFs.
 And if this was my plan, and I was going to be doing a lot of currency conversion, I would probably try to optimize it.